WatchJani/memCashed/README.md

 - The ability to fully utilize all CPU cores provides excellent parallelization and enhances the overall performance of the system as the data or workload grows.

-# Installation Guide for the Go Server
+# Installation Guide for the Go memCached Server

 This guide will walk you through the steps to install and run the memCached server.